Bosch-0/Project-Muggle/README.md

 ## 🖥️ GUI Designs
+project Muggle will be actively working on improving the UI/UX of the Bitcoin Core graphical user interface (GUI).
+Design scope will focus on changes that will be atomic (versioned), non-contentious and translatable to future frameworks such as QML (to not incur design debt).
+Contributing designs will also assist with establishing design workflows and processes that intergrate with the current Bitcoin Core contributing guidelines.

+Some designs may be prototyped in other open source Bitcoin Projects that have a faster developmental pace than Bitcoin Core.
+These projects will be labelled as segeu designs.

 ### QML GUI
 Project Muggle will be working on a complete new QML based design for the GUI.
 QML offers much more design flexibility than the currently used Qt widgets framework.
 Switching the Qt framework to QML from widgets is still a [WIP](https://github.com/bitcoin/bitcoin/pull/16883), though designs will be worked on while this transition occurs.